Earth's Biggest Environmental Threat

 God gives—freely, fully, with no expectations of repayment.

-church is making a budget for the new year.
-It makes it seem like the only motive for asking you
+It’s unfortunate, really, that it makes it seem like the only motive for asking you

 to pledge is to underwrite the church.
 That may be the result of your pledging but it’s not the cause.